Ha-Kyeong/Tom_and_Jerry/README.md

 Once cells are selected as path, those cells appear as '..' on the final map.

 ### 2. Simulation
-Run '''main.py''' module to simulate the game.
+Run 'main.py' module to simulate the game.
 Once simulated, following results appear on the terminal:
 + information and graphics of the initial map
 + coordinates of the path that Tom has taken
 + graphics and evaluation of the final map

-This is how the result is shown on the terminal.
+For example, this is how the results are shown on the terminal.
 ```
 >>> Tom & Jerry <<<
 [Simulator]